hoang-tran/hoang-tran.github.io/_drafts/terminal-for-ios-developers.md

 * We can code in Terminal.
 * We can browse/create/delete/copy/move files and directories in your Mac system, using Terminal.
 * We can do all kinds of git operations in Terminal.

+Today we're gonna explore some of the Terminal's power and how it can become a useful tool in your iOS journey.

+Let's get started.

 ## How to open Terminal?